NipunaRanasinghe/module-ballerinax-slack/docs/README.md

 Once you’ve completed the development and testing of your connector, it’s time to publish it for others to use.

-1. Make sure to update the `Ballerina.toml` file with the below details:
+1. Make sure to update the `Ballerina.toml` file with the following details:
    - `org`: Your organization name.
    - `name`: The name of your connector.
    - `version`: The version of your connector.
    - `license`: The license under which your connector is distributed.
    - `authors`: Your name and email address.
    - `keywords`: Keywords to help users find your connector.
-   - `icon`: Relative path to the icon file.
+   - `icon`: The relative path to the icon file.
    - `repository`: The URL of your GitHub repository.

 2. Follow the steps in the [Ballerina package publishing guide](https://ballerina.io/learn/publish-packages-to-ballerina-central/) to publish your connector to Ballerina Central under your organization.